 - cover a wide range of community-interest topics such as local government, arts & music, education, the environment, sports, police and crime, and elections and campaigns.

 - gain hands-on reporting and story-telling skills in multiple media formats

-- VPR connection -- students will also be writing and producing stories for Vermont Public Radio – one of the most listened to radio stations in the U.S. Students particularly interested in audio production should enroll in CAS 3922 D.
+- students will also be writing and producing stories for Vermont Public – one of the most listened to radio stations in the U.S. Students particularly interested in audio production should enroll in CAS 3922 D.

 Students in the program provide local and hyperlocal news content (print, audio and video) to local community papers in Vermont at no cost, helping to eliminate news deserts in our state.
 Run by experienced journalists and editors, the Community News Service matches talented student reporters with the needs of media platforms across Vermont